iqis/Q7/README.md

 `foo` provides *Freestyle Object Oriented* Programming, a fluid & powerful paradigm that has many creative uses, featuring:

-  - Smart Objects:
+#### Smart Objects

   - self-aware
       - Knows about itself
   - active
       - Stores & invokes functions within
   - extensible
       - Make variants of an object

-  - No Magic
+#### No Magic

   - Mechanism decomposes into basic R constructs
       - A type is a function
       - A feature is a function
       - An instance is an environment
   - Same great R syntax & semantics
       - Straightforwardly perform any action on or within an object
       - Follows native lexical scoping rules, almost no NSE

-  - Compositional
+#### Compositional

   - …not hereditary
   - Freely add, change or delete elements, ad/post hoc
   - Focuses on “has-a”, rather than than “is\_a” relationships
   - Objects can contain other objects (Reference Semantics?)

-  - Mutable
+#### Mutable

   - Instances are unlocked environments
   - Easy run time debugging
   - No one stops you from shooting your feet
   - Want safety?
 Lock’em yourself

-Interface
+### Interface

   - `type()`
       - Defines a *type*. (like *class*)